 Witkin and Kass did not use the idea to generate human motions, but demonstrated very attractive animations of a bouncing lamp produced using this method.
 There are very serious practical difficulties in producing animations of human motion like this.
 The actual minimization process might be extremely difficult.
 In fact, there is no prospect of getting a useful result by simply dropping this problem into a commercial optimization package.
 The state space has complex geometry caused by the internal degrees of freedom, joint limits and the like.
 Contact and frame constraints can produce unpleasant feasible sets, and one should expect the problem not to be convex.
 One must encode the function $\mathbf{x}(t)$ with some finite dimensional parameter space, and the choice of encoding may create difficulties; for example, contact constraints tend to produce quite high frequency terms in the motion signal (or, equivalently but rather easier to observe, smoothing the motion signal tends to lead to footskate).
-There is some reason to believe that a coarse-to-fine representation is useful [226].
-One may simplify optimization difficulties by choosing simplified characters (e.g. [388, 308, 307, 106]; freefall diving is a particular interest [76, 225]) or by exploiting interaction with an animator (e.g. [74]).
-Ngo and Marks produce motions for quite complex characters using spacetime optimization by building motions out of stimulus-response pairs - parametric packets of motion that are triggered by some parametric test ([270, 269]; see also [239] for other motions built out of packets).
-The precise set of packets, and the parameters of those packets, are chosen using search by a genetic algorithm (see also the work of Sims [348]).
+There is some reason to believe that a coarse-to-fine representation is useful [265].
+One may simplify optimization difficulties by choosing simplified characters (e.g. [120, 348, 350, 441]; freefall diving is a particular interest [86, 264]) or by exploiting interaction with an animator (e.g. [83]).
+Ngo and Marks produce motions for quite complex characters using spacetime optimization by building motions out of stimulus-response pairs - parametric packets of motion that are triggered by some parametric test ([310, 311]; see also [279] for other motions built out of packets).
+The precise set of packets, and the parameters of those packets, are chosen using search by a genetic algorithm (see also the work of Sims [398]).
 There is no claim that these motions necessarily appear human.

 The choice of objective function can affect the resulting motion and is by no manner of means obvious.
 It is occasionally asserted that human motion should minimize some choice of mechanical energy.
 One should place little weight on this idea for most motions because there are too many other important considerations that shape how we move.
-For example, Wu and Popović need a specially crafted objective function that allows for the enormous energy expenditure required at takeoff to obtain convincing bird flights [72].
+For example, Wu and Popović need a specially crafted objective function that allows for the enormous energy expenditure required at takeoff to obtain convincing bird flights [81].
 As another example, the energy saved by using a slow reaching motion might be far outweighed by that lost by getting to the target fruit too late.
 For that matter, even more energy could be saved by not moving at all; but at some cost.
+Liu et al.show a method to obtain simulation parameters from examples [258].

 For these reasons, spacetime optimization has not to our knowledge been used to generate complete human motions over long periods.
-The closest to doing so is the work of Rose et al., who generate motion transitions - short sequences of motion that join specified frames "naturally"- using an optimization procedure that minimizes the total squared torque moving the upper body [321].
+Rose et al., who generate motion transitions - short sequences of motion that join specified frames "naturally" - using an optimization procedure that minimizes the total squared torque moving the upper body [369].
 The legs are controlled kinematically, using either manual or automatically supplied constraints for footplants.
+Anderson and Pandy describe a simulation of one step of a walk for a highly detailed dynamic model that produces (using months of supercomputer time) a pattern of muscle activations that minimize an effort criterion and also look like human muscle activation patterns ([15]; see also [323]).
 Spacetime optimization has, however, been of tremendous value in deforming existing motions.